-SAN FRANCISCO - There are many efforts underway to develop cloud computing security standards, but the industry faces a pressing need that may not be met anytime
+SAN FRANCISCO - There are many efforts underway to develop cloud computing security standards, but the industry faces a pressing need that may not be met anytime soon: A standard that’s viable across international borders.

 During a panel discussion at the Cloud Security Alliance Summit, held Monday here at the RSA Conference 2012, cloud providers and security experts talked about various cloud computing security standards efforts and expressed frustration with the multitude of international data security and privacy requirements.